Interview advice: questions you should ask candidates

 You’ve advertised your job and drawn up your shortlist of candidates, but you can’t go by CV alone – it’s time for the interview.

-Positively, we discovered that over a third of employers believe that candidates are more prepared for interviews than ever before.
+We recently discovered that over a third of employers believe that candidates are more prepared for interviews than ever before.
 Yet, we found that 70% of employers are spending less than one hour preparing for interview.

 So we are here to help you plan ahead by looking at the interview questions you simply can’t afford to ignore.